wkoszek/sensorama/README.md

 example, for the mobile cell phone which comes with an accelerometer and a gyroscope, when enough sensor data is collected and analyzed, it could be valuable to see if detection of activities such as jogging or playing drums is possible.
-Additional experiment could consist of a smart-phone attach to a drummers arm and Sensorama being able to understand patterns played by the musician.
-Industrial sensor on the other hand may lead to conclusions about the state of machines such as CNC routers etc.
+Additional experiment could consist of a smart-phone attached to drummers arm and seeing Sensorama being able to understand patterns played by the musician.
+Industrial sensor on the other hand may lead to conclusions about the state of machines such as CNC routers, robots on assembly line etc.

 Initial implementation of Sensorama is meant to be an exercise in mobile cross-platform mobile programming in Android and iOS ecosystems.